phw198/OutlookGoogleCalendarSync/paypal/donation.md

 <br/>

+Your transaction has been completed and PayPal will have emailed you a receipt.
+You may log in to your account at <a href="https://www.paypal.com" target="_blank">www.paypal.com</a> to view details of this transaction.

 ## Splash Screen
 If you have donated enough to hide the splash screen, please allow up to 30 minutes for it to be processed.